khushi-web/hack36_5.0/README.md

 There are 2 major problems that we see in the present online shopping experience which we intend to solve through this project :

-- Until now, online shopping has been lonely.
-It’s brought the benefits of accessing a wide variety of products with the convenience of being shipped to your door -- but it’s stripped out all human connection.
+- **Until now, online shopping has been lonely.** It’s brought the benefits of accessing a wide variety of products with the convenience of being shipped to your door -- but it’s stripped out all human connection.
 A McKinsey report said more than half of consumers want stores to follow safety guidelines for the sake of both shoppers and workers, and 59% said it’s important that stores aren’t crowded.
-The shift to e-commerce, which began years before the spread of COVID-19, has accelerated in 2020.
-E-commerce is expected to jump 18% in 2020, up from a previous forecast of 13%, according to a June eMarketer report.
-Total sales are expected to drop 10.5% to $4.894 billion.
 “People tend to have a higher probability to buy when with another person or a group because a friend affirms decisions that one might not make when shopping alone, so the shopper has a reduced risk perception of the purchase which makes the activity more careless,” says Max H. Brüggemann, director of customer engagement at Capgemini Invent.

-- Ecommerce has been able to rake in the kind of popularity that it’s experiencing today all because of the fact that it without fail delivers an engaging shopping experience in the comfort of our homes our workplaces, you name it!
-In the times of ongoing worldwide pandemic, when isolation is the key to not spread the virus, we wanted to enable customers to get as close as possible to the experience of shopping in a store while they are very much in their own comfort zones.
-As shoppers and most of us living by ourselves, we’re all guilty of indulging big time when taking impulsive decisions while shopping on our own.
-That’s where the advice of family and friends is much needed.
-It is definitely one most loved experience we’re missing out on while shopping online.
+- There are numerous fundamental challenges with online buying that businesses must overcome to remain competitive in today's market.
+Virtual try-on technology lets customers see how clothes fit themselves or an avatar, allowing them to virtually “try on” clothing before purchasing them. **In real life, fitting rooms are the heart of the shopping experience.
+Changing clothes and accessories creates a level of intimacy between a brand and consumer.**

 # Existing Solutions

 - There is no convenient platform to enable users to experience shopping with their loved ones.
+There are Shop Party which lets users to come online and shop together while streaming what they are seing.
+For this Users have to be online at the same time.
-- A third party is often used to share items and get opinions from friends.
+- A third party like whatsApp is often used to share items and get opinions from friends.
+Our bussiness should not rely on a third party.
 - Right now users either have more than one accounts, one for personal use and one for sharing.
 This brings a lot of security issues and redundant work.
 ShopSquad solves this by allowing them to make groups within the application.
 - There is always a doubt on whether an item will look as good as it looks on the site.
 There are only a few website that provide virtual try on facility.